 Jesus speaks Truth, which feeds the soul life and therefore offers eternal life.
 He expresses eternal truths.
-Jesus speaks of ‘interpretation’, which tells us that just getting the idea of these truths will not be sufficient, but that these truths must be realized, or interpreted, into each person’s life.
-The ‘interpretation’ is a reference to character expression, and what the church refers to today as ‘renewing the mind’.
+Jesus speaks of ‘interpretation’, which tells us that just getting the idea of these truths will not be sufficient, but that these truths must be realized (“finds the interpretation”) in each person’s life.
+The ‘interpretation’ is a reference to character expression, and not simply mental understanding, similar today to renewing the mind (“keeps my word”).
 Naturally, this effort requires a pathway, which the sowing of good spiritual seed into good soil is designed to create.
 The interpretation of these truths into daily life is the ultimate goal.

 Oxyrhynchus is the location of discovered ancient manuscripts, parts of the Gospel of Thomas, Mary Magdalene, and others (map from Gnostic Society website).*

 *See, earlychristianwritings.com for many other commentaries.

 (Th.
 2) Jesus said, “Let him who seeks to continue seeking until he finds.
 When he finds, he will become troubled.
 When he becomes troubled, he will be astonished, and he will rule over the All.”

 The truths or revelations a person finds, oftentimes concerning themselves, are troubling to the soul.
 We discover a soul nature we previously had not considered ourselves to be.
 We might be more negative than we thought, or we ascend into our intellect to meet our own justifications for poor behavior.
 All of this can be perplexing.
 The hidden knowledge that the spirit now reveals will confront each person’s mortal or earthly understanding and nature.